 - Cyberview Resort & Spa

-Suggested cycling route – get a bike from Shaftsbury Square or Cyberview Resort & Spa and cycle to the lake side.
+Suggested route – get an eScooter from Shaftsbury Square or Cyberview Resort & Spa and ride to the lake side.
 The view is stunning.

 3. Visit Putrajaya Botanical Garden